The Maurienne valley is the ideal playground for cyclists

 Itinerary that joins Saint-Jean-de-Maurienne to the ‘Karellis”ski resort.

-La Toussuire via Fontcouverte and Le Corbier
+Cycling ascent of La Toussuire via Fontcouverte and Le Corbier

 This is the variant followed by the Tour de France in 2006.
 It is fitted with kilometre posts .

-Col de la Croix-de-Fer
+Cycling up Col de la Croix-de-Fer

 It is the classic road to make the ascent of Le Col de la Croix de Fer, less hard than by Le Col du Glandon.
 Discover the high valley of Arves, dominated by the glacier L’Etendard.

-Col de la Madeleine from the south
+Cycling up Col de la Madeleine on the Maurienne side

-Col du Chaussy
+Cycling up Col du Chaussy

 Cycling up the Col du Galibier from Valloire